dror27/dk-shack/vol2/songs/en/I'm A Wave.md

 Unknown, now I’m gone \
 \
 I have harden with the years\
-Swallowed all of my tears\
+Swallowed all my tears\
 Overcame most of my fears\
-Fucked some of my own peers
+Fucked some of my own peers\
+\
+Now I'm gone, unknown

 ---
 - https://youtu.be/GmMjx5_7-6I